Off-line Folders and Files

 Off-line Disk and Media

-If you connect the disk again, IMatch recognizes this and automatically brings the disk and all contained folders back on-line.
+If you connect the disk again, IMatch recognizes this and automatically brings the disk and all contained folders back online.

 Off-line Files